 One approach to supporting workplace learning, based on the 70:20:10 model, is for the organization to provide three types of enablers:

 - Tools: that workers are dependent upon to do their work

 - People: social structures to work interdependently with others, inside & outside the organization

 Education can enhanced by first designing formal instruction through a process like Cathy Moore’s action mapping, instead of focusing on content delivery.
 Instructors can develop new skills by flipping their classrooms and focusing on engagement, not lectures.
 Participants can be more engaged in formal training when it is linked to their own personal learning network.

 Exposure can be facilitated by enterprise social networks, so everyone can see what others are working on.
-The practice of working out loud exposes people to more diverse opinions.
+The practice of narrating your work exposes people to more diverse opinions.
 But exposure often comes from others, so engaging people at all levels in practices like cognitive apprenticeship becomes necessary.

 Work is learning and learning is the work.
 Social media are new languages, requiring new communication proficiency, but they help expand our social networks, enabling more loose connections and potential for innovative ideas.
 PKM is the discipline of engaging with our professional networks and creating a diverse source of information, knowledge, ideas, and opinions.
 In order to make sense of their experiences, people need to engage with communities of practice, consisting of mixed social ties, in order to test new ideas in a trusted space.
 Organizations can help to identify and support these communities, both inside and outside the enterprise.

 I have described one relatively simple way to practically implement the 70:20:10 framework.
 There are many other possible approaches.
 If these methods make sense, you can learn more from the Moving to Social online workshop.